+Accessibility: Keyboard Navigation

+Blooms: Understan

+Difficulty: 02 Media

-Difficulty: 02 Medium put, how to adjust to change, and how to promote progress.
-TestBank: I Topic: Five Fundamental Questions Learning Objective: 02-03 Explain how the market system answers the five fundamental auestions of what to produce, how to produce, who obtains the
+hange, and how to promote progress

+Learning Objective: 02-03 Explain how the market system answers the five fundamental auestians of what to produce how to produce who obtains the output has

-54. The market system's answer to the fundamental question "How will the goods and services be produced?" is essentially
+- 56. The market system's answer to the fundamental question "How will the system accommodate change?" is essentially - "Through government leadership and direction. - "Through training and retraining programs."
+"Through training and retraining programs."

-A. "With as much machinery as possible."